 Data center topology

 You can deploy a Citrix SD-WAN VPX appliance on a NetScaler SDX in policy-based route (PBR) mode or in inline mode.
-See scenario 1 and 2 for data center topology for these two supported modes.
+See scenario 1 and 2 for topologies for these two supported modes.
 For more information, see Deploying SD-WAN in virtual inline mode).

-Scenario 2: PBR mode or virtual inline mode
+Scenario 1.
+Data center topology: PBR mode or virtual inline mode

 Provision the Citrix SD-WAN VPX instance on a NetScaler SDX